dji-sdk/Onboard-SDK/doc/en/Appendix.md

 > Please note that if the following conditions are met that the control mode is functional:
 >
-* Only when the GPS signal is good (health\_flag >=3)，horizontal position control (HORI_POS) related control modes can be used.
+* Only when the GPS signal is good (health\_flag >=3)，horizontal position control (HORIZ_POS) related control modes can be used.
-* Only when GPS signal is good (health\_flag >=3)，or when Gudiance system is working properly with N1 Autopilot，horizontal velocity control（HORI_VEL）related control modes can be used.
+* Only when GPS signal is good (health\_flag >=3)，or when Gudiance system is working properly with N1 Autopilot，horizontal velocity control（HORIZ_VEL）related control modes can be used.

 <table>